programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

              floatfmt='0.3f', tablefmt='html'))
 ```

-With luck, this will help the dendrogram to make more sense, and it also provides an intuition as to how we can work with `Z` to output any number of desired clusters, cutting the tree at 2, 4, 20, … 10,000!
+With luck, this will help the dendrogram to make more sense, and it also provides an intuition as to how we can work with `Z` to output any number of desired clusters, cutting the tree at 2, 4,  … 10,000!

 ## Validation

-One of the challenges in text classification and analysis is having a suitable baseline against which to compare results.
-The gold standard for this is one generated by human experts: if our automated analysis produces broadly the same structure as the experts then we would consider that a ‘good result’.
-Fortunately, we *do* have just such an expert classification in the EThOS Data: the [Dewey Decimal Classification](https://en.wikipedia.org/wiki/List_of_Dewey_Decimal_classes) assigned by the researcher’s institution at the point of submission.
+One of the challenges in text and document classification is having a suitable baseline.
+The gold standard for this is one generated by human experts: if our automated analysis produces broadly the same categories as the experts then we would consider that a ‘good result’.
+The [Dewey Decimal Classification](https://en.wikipedia.org/wiki/List_of_Dewey_Decimal_classes), which is assigned by the researcher’s institution at the point of submission, provides just such a standard.

 We’ve already shown the DDC classification of the selected documents above, so this section is about exploring how well the automated outputs match up against the expert inputs.
-One of the standard approaches in Machine Learning to quantifying the performance of a classifier model is the [Confusion Matrix](https://en.wikipedia.org/wiki/Confusion_matrix) in which:

-> Each row of the [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics)) represents the instances in an actual class while each column represents the instances in a predicted class

-So if the model works well, meaning that the predicted class is largely the same as the actual class, then we should have entries _only_ on the diagonal where the row and column classes are the same.

-To support this analysis we have a set of functions that work for any number of clusters.
-Rather than just referring to 'cluster 1' or 'cluster 20' this gives each cluster a name based on the dominant category (which we work out in a separate function) given by the DDC name.
-This is why we need to pass in the DDC 'level'.
+To support this analysis we have a set of functions that will work for any number of clusters; using these, rather than referring to 'cluster 1' or 'cluster 20' we give each cluster a name based on the dominant DDC category (which we work out in a separate function).

 ```python
 # Label the clusters in a data fraame -- note assumption
 # about how the cluster field in the data frame is named.